fantauzzi/CarND-Advanced-Lane-Lines/README.md

 Method `ImageProcessing.position_windows()` identifies areas in the thresholded image that are likely to contain pixels from the lane lines.
 Then method `ImageProcessing.fit()` interpolates those pixels with two parabolas, one per lane line.

 In the image below the undistorted image is overlaid with the output of thresholding, and of the two above methods.
 This kind of image has been invaluable for parameters tuning and debugging.
 The two purple lines are the parabolas interpolating the lane lines, as seen in the bird-eye perspective.
 Rectangles delimit areas of the image (sliding windows) believed to contain pixels belonging to lane lines.
-The number next to the sliding window is an estimate of its goodness, the higher the number, the more lane line points are probably in it.
+The number next to each sliding window is an estimate of its goodness, the higher the number, the more lane line points are probably in it.
 Sliding windows with a goodness under a certain threshold are ignored in further processing, and drawn in red in the image below.

 ![alt text][image5]

 Method `ImageProcessing.position_windows()` looks for thresholded pixels likely to be part of either lane line starting from the bottom of the image, and moving upward.
 It partitions the image in 9 horizontal bands of the same height, and in every band it slides a window in the surrounding of a given x coordinate (let's call it x0), looking for lane line pixels.
 By limiting the search to those surroundings, it performs faster than looking in the whole band.

-In the first image frame, to find x0 for the lowest band and the left lane line, it convolves a filter with Gaussian shape with the lowest left eighth of the image (highlighted in the picture below), and sets x0 to the value of x that maximises the convolution result.
+In the first image frame, to find x0 for the lowest band and the left lane line, it convolves a filter with Gaussian shape with the lowest left eighth of the image (highlighted in blue in the picture below), and sets x0 to the value of x that maximises the convolution result.

+![alt text][image7]

 It does the same on the lowest right eighth of the image to find x0 for the right lane line at the bottom band.
 Implementation of this is in method `LanelLine.recenter()`.
 Chart below shows the adopted Gaussian filter.
+![alt text][image8]

 Method `ImageProcessing.position_windows()` then starts looking in every band starting from the bottom; it slides a rectangular window in a given surrounding of x0 finding the window position that maximises convolution with the Gaussian filter.
 Thresholded pixels that are inside the window are believed to be part of the lane line.
 However, if the result of convolution is below a set threshold, the window is marked as a bad match, and pixels inside it are ignored instead (rectangles in red in the image above).